Alen983/CODESOFT/README.md

 ### [Python Project](https://www.coursera.org/learn/python-project-for-data-science/home/welcome)
 Improving upon the python skills in hand with a python project for data analysis.
+Understood a basic idealogy on WEB Scraping using beautifulSoup.
+Uploaded a file on it.